 Criteria Criteria Met?
-If No: Location and Summary of the Issue Yes No Facts have been checked and referenced appropriately.
+If No: Location and Summary of the Issue Yes No Facts have been verified and properly referenced.
 All course materials (text, images, videos, and audio) are verified for proper licensing and attribution before publication.
 Open Educational Resources (OERs) are prioritized when available and used under appropriate Creative Commons licensing.
 A visible copyright statement and citation list are included for all course materials.
 Faculty and designers receive periodic training on copyright and fair use guidelines.